MokrushinV/deposits_manager/README.md

        2. Add Javadocs/commentary

        3. Expand/use exceptions
+# About
+REST API built with SPRING, Hibernate, HATEOAS, H2.
+WebApp handles CRUD operations with preuploaded data.
+There are 3 tables of banks, clients and deposits.
+Banks and clients relate to deposits as MANY-TO-ONE

 # How to use

 http://localhost:8080/deposits or http://localhost:8080/clients or http://localhost:8080/banks then use provided links (deletes, gets and sorts).